Forensic Science BSc (Hons)

 30 credits

-This module introduces the analytical and forensic techniques encountered in trace and contact evidence analysis.
-The module focuses on four areas of forensic casework; drugs of abuse, fibre analysis, fire investigation and ballistics.
+This module explores in greater detail the analytical and forensic techniques encountered in trace and contact evidence case work analysis.
+You will gain an oversight into the quality framework applied in Forensic case work to ensure that the integrity of evidence is maintained, and then focus on several areas such as drugs of abuse, fibre analysis, fire investigation, explosives and ballistics.

 Forensic Archaeology